pmusaraj/discourse-alt-icons/README.md

 - add empty files under `assets/`, `javascripts/` and `LICENSE`
 - add that repo as a submodule via `git submodule add git@github.com:discourse/discourse-sample-icons.git repos/discourse-sample-icons`

-Start filling in the mappings for your new set.
-You can built it using
+Start filling in the mappings for your new set and build via:

 ```
 yarn build discourse-sample-icons